almamigratoria-netizen/Leaflet-OpenMeteo/README.md

 * `autoTitle` - Looks up a place name using OSM.
 * `location` - Not to be confused with `position`, this is the lat/lng from where you want the weather.
 Defaults to the center of the map.
 Useful when creating multiple instances.
 * `wind_directions` - options are:
-  * if undefined or ommitted, wind direction displayed in degrees
+  * if undefined or omitted, wind direction displayed in degrees
   * an array of strings representing evenly spaced directions (starting at north, rotating clockwise).
 You can use this to get directons like "NNE", or things like `["Βορέας", "Εὖρος", "Νότος", "Ζέφυρος"]` if you're an ancient Greek sailor.
-  * `default` - a pre-defined array `[ "N", "NE", "E", "SE", "S", "SW", "W", "NW" ]`
+  * `default` - (the actual word 'default') uses a pre-defined array `[ "N", "NE", "E", "SE", "S", "SW", "W", "NW" ]`

-## Weird design choices
-* The cool kids these days say "don't use webfonts, use SVG's".
-I'm not sure I agree, but I'm trying it out in this project.
-Turns out I've got a lot to learn about how to use SVG's, but I'll get there.
-Feel free to tweak it.
-* Putting the CSS right in the javascript file and using [adoptedStyleSheets](https://caniuse.com/?search=adoptedStyleSheets).
-Only one file to load or customize, and Leaflet version 2 doesn't plan to support broken browsers, so this seemed like the way to go.

 ## License
-The Leaflet.OpenMeteo plugin is released under the [MIT License](https://opensource.org/license/mit)<br/>
+The Leaflet-OpenMeteo plugin is released under the [MIT License](https://opensource.org/license/mit)<br/>
 The [Open-Meteo API](https://open-meteo.com/en/pricing) has a tiered license, which you should check out if you plan on deploying this plugin in a commerical setting.